Last Updated on

 How to Help Your Windy Baby

-Here are some ways in which you can help your windy baby:
+Here are some ways in which you can help your baby suffering from trapped gas or wind:

 1. Hold Your Baby in an Upright Position

 Hold your baby in an upright position to help him release gas.
-You can make use of a baby sling or hold your baby in an upright position by supporting his neck and back with your hands.
+You can make use of a baby sling, or hold your baby up by supporting his neck and back with your hands.
 Gentle strokes on the back may help in expelling the gas.

 2. Bathe Your Baby with Warm Water